 Premier teams are seasonal and players interested in playing Premier Baseball must go through a tryout each season.
 They must also be registered with FMYSA as a Recreational baseball player in the current season.
 Skills will be assessed by experienced coaches with no interest in the outcome of the tryout (Rattler or Premier coaches in a different age group whose child is not participating in the tryout).

-The top 10 players will form the first premier team for each age group.
+Each Premier team will be formed based on the individual player's ranking from the tryout.
+Coaches may elect to form an 11 or 12 man roster.
+The top 10 players will form the first Premier team for each age group.
 The coach for that team must have a child within the top 15 players.
-If that coach's player is not in the top 10, the coach's child will make the 11th player and the coach will be allowed to choose additional players from the next top 5 players on the list.
-(This is for a 12 man roster.
-If the coach chooses to have a an 11 man roster, then it's the top 9 players will form the team and the format above will be followed.
+If the coach's player is not in the top 10, the coach's child will make the 11th player and the coach will be allowed to choose one additional player from the next top 5 players on the list.
+This applies to a 12 man roster.
+If the coach chooses to have an 11 man roster, then the top 9 players will form the team and the format above will be followed.
 If there are enough players of an appropriate skill level to form a second team, the team selection process for the second team will be exactly like choosing the first team utilizing the group of players on the list.

 Players must participate in the scheduled tryout to be eligible to make a Premier team roster.
 There will be no exceptions.
 This ensures that all players’ tryout scores are measured equally by the same volunteer evaluators.
 Tryouts will only be rescheduled in the event of a weather cancellation.

 Any players who do not make a Premier team and are not on a protected roster will go into Recreational player pool to be assigned/drafted to a team.